 This is also a fairly conservative Itinerary you could fit more in to get better value and with longer passes, you will be able to do a lot more activities and save even more as the cost per day drops significantly the more days you purchase.
 We were in New York very Recently with a 3-

 So it is clear from a simple mathematical point of view that yes the pass is great value.
 But life isn’t as simple as that.
-You need to make sure that is covering attractions you want to do and not ones you do just because they are on the pass.
+You need to make sure that it is covering attractions you want to do and not ones you do just because they are on the pass.
 If so then Financially it makes perfect sense.

 We also found none of the issues that are highlighted on Message boards.
 The pass normally cut queueing times and even in the worst case was no worse than a walk-up.
 The added flexibility of being able to switch days around and do things on different days based on mood and weather really helps and beats booking everything rigidly in advance using timed tickets (all though Covid has had a big impact on this now).
 We found on our last trip switching days up due to an impending rainstorm saved the trip.
-Otherwise, we would have been on museums on a bueatifil sunny day and drenched as we took our open-top bus ride around the City!
+Otherwise, we would have been inside museums on a beautiful sunny day and drenched as we took our open-top bus ride around the City!

 Overall we really see very few reasons not to recommend a pass.
 Assuming you are wanting to visit the attractions included.